Getting started

 Step 2: Review instances and potential savings

-This dashboard provides an overview of connected database instances and their optimization potential within the CAST AI platform.
+This dashboard provides an overview of connected database instances and their optimization potential within the Cast AI platform.
 To delve deeper into the cost savings report, see Performance estimation & cost savings

 Phase 2: Cache deployment